This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 1. Wait for things to (safely) reopen.
 We’re missing out on a lot of exploration (and community buzz) because we’ve isolated ourselves.
 Little things I normally love while working remotely, like watching street scenes unfold and sampling local restaurants, aren’t the same right now.

 2. Stay in someone’s home, not a rental.
-Rental properties are set up for temporary visitors, not for someone who spends the majority of their waking hours there.
-The little things that wouldn’t bother us on short stays (or days we’re mostly out of the rental anyway) are starting to wear on us: less-than-comfortable couches, inadequate desk space, and totally impractical kitchen tools.
+Rental properties are set up for vacationers who naturally spend a lot of their time out of their house for sightseeing.
+Spending the majority of your waking hours there is a whole different story.
+The little things that wouldn’t bother us as travelers are starting to wear on us: uncomfortable couches, inadequate desk space, and totally impractical kitchen tools.
 If I did this again, I’d look for a home exchange or maybe a housesitting gig.

 3. Go longer.
 It might sound counterintutive to commit to a longer stay, especially if it’s your first experiment.
 However, some of our problem is FOMO.
 We’ve physically pushed our limits, going out to explore every night for several hours.
 If we had longer, I wouldn’t feel the need to maximize every moment.
 We could go out for a short excursion instead of all evening long or maybe even take a night off to relax!

 4. Stay true to routine.
 It’s hard to motivate yourself to work from home and even harder in a new and tempting environment and harder still when there are a thousand news stories to distract you.
 If I had taken moment to think about that in advance, I would’ve adjusted our plans before we even left home.
 Traveling is never going to be the same routine as home (in some ways, that’s the entire point!), but we could’ve prioritized a few of the most important parts of routine and self-care if we planned better before arrival.

 Nothing About 2020 Has Gone to Plan